3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Introduction

 Summarising, the equation we are going to study in this paper has the following form: \arraycolsep{2pt}{ }

 This paper is constructed as follows.
-In section 2, we first give all the formal definitions of all the energies and state the problem we consider.
+In section 2, firstly we give all the formal definitions of all the energies and state the problem we consider.
 Secondly we give the definition of the solution of the stochastic differential equation.
 And at last we formulate the main result (Theorem \ref{thm:mainthm}) of the whole paper.
-In section 3, we construct a series of some auxiliary equations \eqref{eq:SVis 3.29R}, with all the elements in a finite dimensional space and proved the existence and uniqueness of the global solution of the finite dimensional equations.
+In section 3, we construct a series of some auxiliary equations \eqref{eq:SVis 3.29R}, with all the elements in a finite dimensional space and prove the existence and uniqueness of the global solution of the finite dimensional equations.
 In section 4, we get some a'priori estimates of the series of solutions of equations \eqref{eq:SVis 3.29R}.
 In section 5, we show the laws of the finite dimensional solutions are tight on some spaces.
 In section 6, we construct a new probability space by the Skorohod Theorem in which there exist limit processes $\til{M},\til{B},\til{E}$ of the solutions of \eqref{eq:SVis 3.29R}.
 In section 7, we prove that the $\til{M},\til{B},\til{E}$ which we got in section 6 are actually the weak solution of our original problem.
-In section 8, we show some more regularities of the weak solution and complete the proof of the main result, i.e. the Theorem \ref{thm:mainthm}.
+In section 8, we show some more regularities of the weak solution.
+Finally in section 9, we complete the proof of the main result, i.e. the Theorem \ref{thm:mainthm}.
+In the Appendix, we list the important lemmata which are used in this paper.

+By the end of this introduction, it may worth to mention that the uniqueness of 3-dimensional LLG equations is an open problem, we do not discuss it in this paper.